auyaban/reca-empresas/README_INSTALL.md

 Notes:
 - The installer checks for the Visual C++ 2015-2022 runtime.
 If missing, it downloads and installs it.
-- The app currently bundles config.py with Supabase credentials.
-Treat the installer as sensitive.
+- The app reads Supabase credentials from a local .env file.
+Do not ship secrets in the repo.